City of Clarence is home to an abundant array of wildlife.

 Ducks

-In Tasmania, Pacific Black Ducks are at serious risk of extinction because of cross breeding with domestic Mallard Ducks.
-Something which has sadly already occurred on Lorde Howe and Norfolk Islands.
+In Tasmania, Pacific Black Ducks are at serious risk of extinction because of cross-breeding.
+This has already occurred in New Zealand, Lorde Howe, and Norfolk Islands.

 Feeding wild ducks